Formup/webhook-executor/README.md

 ### Scripts

 Scripts can be located anywhere but they must be type of .sh or .bat.
-Provide path of your script file example below.<br>
+Specify the script path as in the example below.<br>
 `users/user/webhook-executor/scripts/script.sh`<br>

 ## Usage

 ### Run

-You must provide path of the config file example below.<br>
+You must specify the config file path as in the example below.<br>
 `users/user/webhook-executor/config.json`<br>

 ```